Army of the Dead Review: A Zombie Heist with Bite

 Army of the Dead has a lot going for it.
 It has an interesting plot, a great cast of characters, wonderful cinematography, and plenty of gore.
 Right now is probably a great time to warn you that this movie is rated R. Now, I know gore isn’t for everyone, but I am pleased to say that this movie does use it tastefully and in some pretty funny scenes.

 That’s honestly about it for negatives, because there are so many more positives.
-For those familiar with our site, you would know that last week we reviewed The Woman in the Window, and I didn’t enjoy the pacing of it.
 Now, for a two-and-a-half-hour movie, I’m glad to report that this movie had great pacing.
 None of the scenes dragged on too long, there was a good balance of suspense and downtime.
 Everything just flowed smoothly.
 Besides the plot, the action was fun.

 Overall, if you aren’t there for character development and just for some fun zombie killing, then this is the movie for you.
 It has great action and comedy.
 But if you’re looking for a bit more character development, then this one won’t satisfy you there.